AnthonyAvellaneda10/LegendsAssemble/README.md

 ---

-Creado con pasión por [Anthony Avellaneda](https://www.linkedin.com/in/AnthonyAvellanedaPaitán/).
+Created with passion for [Anthony Avellaneda](https://www.linkedin.com/in/AnthonyAvellanedaPaitán/).